Public project portfolio for Paul Kienzle

 and installed.
 It includes a chemical formula calculator, but stops short

 of structural representations of molecules.
+This is the engine behind

-- Octave-forge
+- Octave-forge (source)

 contributions from the community and my own code into a set of independently